mahmoudchaer/Password_Manager/README.md

 # Password Manager

 A simple and secure password manager built with Python.
 This program helps you securely store, organize, and manage your passwords.
-It allows you to add, edit, view, and search passwords based on categories or other details.
+It allows you to add, edit, view, and search passwords based on categories or other details

 ## Features